Diploma (Business) – DipBus

 View full course details

-Course code: 115122 Skills for Numerical Analysis 15 credits
+Course code: 115122 Mathematical Skills for Data Analysis 15 credits

 The ability to analyse, interpret and evaluate data is integral to student success.
 Therefore, this course is designed to develop students the knowledge, skills and confidence to apply mathematical and statistical concepts to their numerically-based academic subjects, as well as to their future professional careers.
 The course will use active learning within an interactive workshop structure to teach students basic numerical problem solving, mathematical notation, summary statistics techniques, and analysis and interpretation with regard to practical problems.